kbieser/shell-genomics/_episodes/02-the-filesystem.md

 Your computer looked for a directory or file called `shell_data` within the directory you were already in.
 It didn't know you wanted to look at a directory level above the one you were located in.
+Another clue is that if you tried to use tab completion you would have noticed it didn't work.

 We have a special command to tell the computer to move us back or up one directory level.